-It’s happened to thousands of Instacart shoppers: You open the app to start shopping for the day only to see a message that your account is deactivated.
+It’s happened to thousands of Instacart shoppers: You open the app to start shopping for the day only to see a message that your account is deactivated, or ‘under review.’

-Deactivations can happen suddenly, and Instacart won’t always give you exact reasons for your deactivation.
+Deactivations can happen without warning.
+And to add to the frustration, Instacart won’t always give you an exact reason for your deactivation.

-There’s good and bad news: It’s possible to get your account back, but Instacart will not always give you a second chance.
+There’s good and bad news: Getting your account back is possible, but Instacart does not always give every shopper a second chance.

 Article contents